Defstrong/AlifTask/README.md

-Hello, this is Bing.
-I'm happy to help you with your task. 😊

-You want me to translate this text from Russian to English.
-Here is the translation:

 # Installment Payments Service

 This project is an example of implementing the "Installment Payments" service for a financial institution that has signed a contract with an online electronics store.
 Depending on the product category, the duration of the installment plan may vary.
 The range of installment plans is: 3-6-9-12-18-24 months.
 The online store has only three categories with the following installment plan durations: